top of page

 Q. What’s the best way to cut galvanized lath?

 Angle grinder with a diamond wheel.
 It’s quick and cuts clean.
+Wire snips work well too.

 Q. How long do I wait before installing the foam pan?

 Follow the SLU manufacturer’s cure times and conditions.
 The key is you want it set and stable before you start bonding a foam pan to it.
+Typically about 4-6 hours.

 Q. Do I need a spike roller?